sistechai/admin-dashboard/README.md

 ### License

-SRTdash is licensed under The MIT License (MIT).
+SISTechAi dashboard is licensed under The MIT License (MIT).
 Which means that you can use, copy, modify, merge, publish, distribute, sublicense, and/or sell copies of the final products.
 But you always need to state that Colorlib is the original author of this template.